Abide Someplace Good, Because “Wherever You Go, There You Are”

 If Truth is relative, it follows that right and wrong are also relative.
 “What’s true for you is not necessarily true for me.”
 “You have no authority to tell me what to do.
 Right and wrong only exist in our own minds!”
 “I am expressing my truth.”
 This is not new thinking, by the way.
 Herodotus, Protagoras, and Plato all discussed it (https://plato.stanford.edu/entries/moral-relativism/).
 I understand where that thinking ultimately comes from, and why people are embracing it.
 Relativism seems to have lots of momentum these days.

 Because we have individual rights, our culture chafes under any authority.
-TV commercials tell you to break the rules, not to share, or to color outside the lines.
+TV commercials tell you to break the rules, drive your SUV through the wilderness, not to share, and to color outside the lines.
 We ignore what law enforcement officials tell us to do.
 Lying and changing your position used to be considered a deal-breaker when running for President.
 Today it is pretty much how politicians do business, and there is little public outcry or backlash.
 Constituencies follow them not because of what is right, and not because they are good, but because of what they promise.
 We are now living in an America where truth is relative.

 Open Doors